Learning Support Policy

-- The Early Years Sector Improvement Advisor may be contacted for external advice
+- The Surrey Early Years Educational Effectiveness Team or SEND Team may be contacted for external advice.

-- Observation of your child in the setting by the Early Years Sector Improvement Advisor.
+- Observation of your child in the setting by the Early Years Educational Effectiveness Team Advisor.

 - Referral to appropriate agency depending on need e.g. GP/Educational Psychologist/Paediatrics.
-The SENCO will fill out all referral forms with the child’s Keyperson/Class teacher/parent and send to the appropriate agency.
+The SENCO will fill out all referral forms with the child’s class teacher and parent and send to the appropriate agency.

-- An individual support plan will be drawn up with specific individual targets for your child to work towards.
-At this stage the Individual support plan will be shared with the parents and they will share their views and sign to agree to their child receiving individual support for their special educational need or disability.
+- A One Page Profile and Action Plan will be drawn up with specific individual targets for your child to work towards.
+At this stage parents will be able to contribute and share their views through the One Page Profile and then sign to agree to their child receiving individual support for their special educational need or disability.

-- The SENCO and Keyperson/class teacher will discuss with the parents the type of support being put in place/ who will be providing the support and for how long.
+- The SENCO and class teacher will discuss with the parents the type of support being put in place/ who will be providing the support and for how long.

-- Children with an Individual Support Plan will be recorded on the School’s learning support register, stating their area of need and support strategies in place.
+- Children with a One Page Profile and Action Plan will be named on the School’s learning support register held electronically within the SENCO folder on the School's confidential Google Drive, stating their area of need and support strategies in place.

-- An Early Help form may be filled out.
+- An Early Help form may be completed.

-- Regular meetings will be held with parents and the SENCO and Keyperson/Class teacher to review the individual targets set out in the Individual Support Plan.
-Most Individual Support Plans will be reviewed on a half termly basis.
+- Regular meetings will be held with parents, the SENCO and class teacher to review the individual targets set out in the Action Plan.
+Action Plans will be reviewed on a half termly basis.

-- Parents may contact the SENCO, Keyperson or Class teacher at any time in between half termly reviews.
+- Parents may contact the SENCO or class teacher at any time in between half termly reviews.

 - We ask parents to keep us informed about the outcome of any reviews/appointments with outside agencies and provide us with copies of reports to keep our records up to date and to make sure we have the most current information to support your child effectively within the setting.

-- We recommend and always welcome outside agencies into our setting to observe children as part of our provision.
+- We recommend and always welcome outside agencies into our setting to observe and support children as part of our provision.

 Year 1 and above

-Children in Year 1 and above with an Individual Support Plan will continue to receive support through the School’s SEND budget which is set by the Proprietor and will be supported through the same process as listed above.
+Children in Year 1 and above with a One Page Profile and Action Plan will continue to receive support through the school’s SEND budget which is set by the Proprietor and will be supported through the same process as listed above.